shophumm/humm-nz-magento2/README.md

-# Humm Payment Gateway Module for Magento 2
+# Humm Payment Gateway Module for Magento 2 new Plugin Version

 The following instructions detail how to install the **humm** payment gateway on the Magento 2 platform.